-Steve Chapman is Group Vice President – China and Russia, leading operations and growth strategy for Cummins Inc. in the key markets of China and Russia.
-Under Chapman’s leadership, Cummins’ China business has grown from an eight-employee office with sales of $8 million to an 9,000-employee organization with $3.87 billion in sales across multiple operations.
-During his time leading Cummins’ operations in China and Russia, he has negotiated a number of joint ventures, including Dongfeng Motors and Beiqi Foton in China, and Kamaz in Russia.
+Steve Chapman is Group Vice President – China and Russia, leading operations and growth for Cummins Inc. in the key markets of China and Russia.
+Under Chapman's leadership, Cummins' China business has grown from an eight-employee office with sales of $8 million to a 10,000-employee organization with $5 billion in sales across multiple operations.

 Chapman joined Cummins in 1985 as Manager – International Business Development and has held a number of positions related to Cummins' international operations, including leadership of Southeast Asia and China during the 1990s when he was instrumental in developing Cummins' successful business model for emerging markets.
 From 2002-2005, he established the International Distribution Business Unit, the predecessor of the current Distribution Business Unit, and served as the business unit president.

-Previously, Chapman was employed by Green Giant, now part of General Mills, where he served in operations and management positions in the company’s Taiwan and mainland China locations.
+Previously, Chapman was employed by Green Giant, where he served in operations and management positions in the company's Taiwan and mainland China locations.

-Chapman, a native of Minnesota, earned his bachelor’s degree in Asian studies from St. Olaf College in Northfield, Minn., and a master’s of Public and Private Management from the Yale University School of Management.
-He serves on the board of directors of Cooper Tire & Rubber Co. and the board of trustees for Carthage College in Kenosha, Wis.
+Chapman, a native of Minnesota, earned his Bachelor's degree in Asian Studies from St. Olaf College in Northfield, Minnesota, and a Master's of Public and Private Management from the Yale University School of Management.
+He serves on the board of directors of Cooper Tire & Rubber Co.
+(NYSE: CTB) and the board of trustees for Carthage College in Kenosha, Wisconsin.